-We offer the following investment advisory services to retail investors: Financial Planning Services; Portfolio Management Services; Educational seminars/workshops; Asset Allocation Services; and Advisory Consulting Services.
+We offer the following investment advisory services to retail investors: Financial Planning Services; Portfolio Management Services; Selection of Other Advisers; Educational seminars/workshops; Asset Allocation Services; and Advisory Consulting Services.

 Account Monitoring: If you open an investment account with our firm, as part of our standard service we will monitor your investments on an annual basis.